saphanaacademy/sap-analytics-cloud-live-connections/README.md

     https://myhost.lab.cloud.sap:4390/sap/bc/ina/service/v2/GetResponse?Request={%22Metadata%22:{%22Expand%22:[%22Cubes%22]}}

 #### Error ####
+If the user does not have the INA_ROLECreating a Live Connection to SAP HANA

+    You are not authorized to query the remote system.
+Please ask your administrator to grant you the InA role.

 The GetServerInfo URL returns the following error when the component is not installed.

     {"Messages":[{"Number":42001,"Type":2,"Text":"InformationAccess Service GetServerInfo is not available.
 Install EPM."}]}